FSSI Wireless Economic Model (EM)

 These numbers should exclude taxes and contractor fees, international charges, zero usage devices, and features other than tethering.

-If you do not have this data, contact your Office of the Chief Information Officer (OCIO) or your contractor(s) for this information.
+If you do not have this information, contact your Office of the Chief Information Officer (OCIO) or your contractor(s).

 2. Download and familiarize yourself with FSSI Wireless Economic Model